 05 of 10

-Absolutely adorable, these little butterfly amigurumi from Spin a Yarn Crochet are a super fun and easy project.
+Absolutely adorable, these little butterfly amigurumi from Spin a Yarn Crochet are super fun and easy projects.
 Work up these stuffed animals in a variety of colors and you'll have cute gifts for every child in your life.
-It's also a great way to use up some of your yarn stash.
+It's also a great way to use up some of your leftover yarn.

 06 of 10

 Do you have a child who wants to dress up like a butterfly?
 Then you'll definitely want to get this free pattern from MJ's Off the Hook Designs.
 The butterfly costume includes a hat with antennae attached to butterfly wings with hand mitts.
 It should crochet up rather fast and make your kid super happy.

 An elegant design from Yarnspirations, this butterfly wrap is perfect for any woman who wants to celebrate butterflies.
 The wrap drapes over your shoulders and around the back to form a butterfly before being tied in front around your waist.
 Wear it with any dress and you have an instant fashion statement.

 Crocheting baby booties is always a delight and they're so tiny that a pair can be completed quickly.
 Hopeful Honey has a cute pattern designed for babies up to 12 months and it uses just a few basic stitches.
 The pattern is rated at an "easy" level, so it's perfect for new crocheters, too.Continue to 9 of 10 below.

 Dainty and beautiful, Cylinda Matthews designed a fantastic butterfly bookmark that's available on Crochet Memories.
 Worked in crochet thread, it's a simple project that would make a fantastic introduction to lace-like crochet patterns.
 Make some for yourself and a few to give away as gifts.